check-spelling-sandbox/Azure-Sentinel/Tools/Simulators/Anomalies/Unusual-Mass-Downgrade-AIP-Label/README.md

 The package includes:
-1 - PS script with logic to ingest the simulated anomaly data 2 - A csv file with the corresponding anomoly preview events
+1 - PS script with logic to ingest the simulated anomaly data 2 - A csv file with the corresponding anomaly preview events

 # Anomalies Preview Configuration Steps